thosgood/this-weeks-finds/markdown/101-151/week132.md

 <http://www.math.uiuc.edu/K-theory/0278/index.html>

-Speaking of that kind of thing, the technique of model categories is really important for homotopy theory and n-categories, and this book is a really great place to learn about it.
+Speaking of that kind of thing, the technique of model categories is really important for homotopy theory and $n$-categories, and this book is a really great place to learn about it.

 9) Frank Quinn, Group-categories, preprint available as